Sinopec to sell $17.5 billion retail stake in privatization push

 HONG KONG/BEIJING State-controlled oil giant Sinopec Corp (0386.HK) on Sunday unveiled a plan to sell a $17.5 billion stake in its retail business, marking the country's biggest privatization push since President Xi Jinping came to power almost two years ago.

-The sale also highlights Sinopec's hope that outside investors would be a catalyst for growth and reform at its currently low-margin retail unit.
-But some analysts say a lack of retail names on the investor list is lowering their expectations of a quick turnaround.
-The presence of private equity firms also presents a risk in which they may exit the business when Sinopec lists the subsidiary in a couple of years.
+The sale also highlights Sinopec's hope that the presence of outside investors would be a catalyst for growth and reform at its currently low-margin retail business.

 Sinopec's retail unit will issue new shares to a group of 25 largely deep-pocketed financial companies like insurers and funds and raise 107.1 billion yuan ($17.5 billion), the company said in a filing with the Hong Kong and Shanghai bourses.

-Besides capital, the investors are expected to bring in "strength and vitality" that will help reform and grow the retail unit, Sinopec Chairman Fu Chengyu said in a statement.

-Sinopec will use the $17.5 billion from the sale to optimize its fuel retail business, boost non-fuel sales and pay down debts owed to parent company, Chai Zhiming, deputy chief executive of the retail unit, told Reuters in a telephone interview on Monday.

-Sinopec is looking for expertise and ideas to boost its non-fuel businesses which include convenience stores and services such as fast food and car washes.
+Sinopec has vowed to use the sale to bring in expertise and ideas to boost its non-fuel businesses which include convenience stores and services such as fast food and car washes.
 Unlike the West, where non-fuel revenue can account for more than half of a filling station's profits, over 99 percent of Sinopec's retail sales come from petrol.

-"Definitely this is an area that has room for growth," James Roy, associate principal of Shanghai-based business consultancy China Market Research Group, said of Sinopec's non-fuel business.
+Some analysts say a lack of retail names on the investor list highlights the challenge of achieving any quick turnaround in Sinopec's non-fuel business.
+The presence of private equity firms also presents a risk in which they may exit the business when Sinopec lists the subsidiary in a couple of years.

 Leading investors on the deal include one of China's biggest asset managers Harvest Fund Management Co Ltd, which will pay 15 billion yuan for a joint stake with its subsidiary Harvest Capital Management.
 China Life Insurance (601628.SS) and a consortium including People's Insurance Group of China Co Ltd (1339.HK) and Tencent Holdings Ltd (0700.HK) are each taking 10 billion yuan stakes.